 How did your background and experience impact your thinking about how important conversation and language are?

-But first I had to conquer language.
-When I started college I did not know any English, and my mouth was in prison again—only this time because I couldn’t communicate in English.
-But, of course, even though I’ve never gotten my accent right, eventually I was able to have freedom of expression again.
+But first, I had to conquer the language.
+When I started college, I did not know any English, and my mouth was in prison again—only this time because I couldn’t communicate in English.
+But, of course, even though I’ve never gotten my accent right, eventually, I was able to have freedom of expression again.
 This experience increased my love of conversations and language even more.
 This affection spurred me to eventually earn a doctoral degree in organizational behavior.
 I was sure everyone must share my passion for speaking freely and exchanging ideas.
 Or so I thought.

 Imagine my shock as I began to work with executives whose sentiments toward communication mirrored those of the communist government I had left behind in Cuba.
 Was I hearing them correctly?
 How could this happen in a country that had—and prized—freedom of speech?
 I realized that authoritarian leaders, whether in government or companies, create a logjam in the free flow of communication.
 Not surprisingly, these companies were the same ones to struggle with quality control and profitability.
 A suppressive environment is not conducive to dialogue—it leaves a slim chance for positive results.

 That’s why I’m so passionate about facilitating transformative conversations.